kensanata/bitlbee-mastodon/README.md

 - `autotools` (if building from git)

-  A bit of an overkill, but autotools is the build system of choice now, sorry.
+  A bit of an overkill, but it works.

 Building and Installing